MVakharia/InSight-InMind-Labs/notebook.md

 **The behavioural design of digital friction**

-- Implementing digital friction in order to deter users from spending too long aimlessly browsing the internet, instead of relying on willpower or motivation.
+- Implementing digital friction in order to deter users from spending too long endlessly browsing the internet, instead of relying on willpower or motivation.
 - Tools that introduce digital friction.
 - Dedicated third-party webview apps that remove the content feed from a website so that website usage becomes user-directed instead of directed by an algorithm.
 - The act of browsing the internet as a modern hobby.
 - The act of uninstalling mobile apps as an intervention method.
 - Devices that have no internet connectivity by default.
-- Devices with an internet connection but little to no access to social media.
+- Devices with an internet connection but little to no access to mechanisms that allow for endless browsing.

 ---